CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - The Basic Constraints extension with the CA flag set to TRUE.
   - Subject Key Identifier and Authority Key Identifier extensions.
 3. The organisation calculates the appropriate key identifier as specified in the DomainAuth TXT Record Format (section 3.2).
-4. The organisation publishes a DomainAuth TXT record at `_domainauth.<domain>` containing the key algorithm, key ID type, key ID, TTL override, and optional service OID.
+4. The organisation publishes a DomainAuth TXT record at `_domainauth.<domain>` containing the key algorithm, key id type, key id, TTL override, and optional service OID.
 5. The organisation ensures that DNSSEC is properly configured and that the TXT record is signed.

 The organisation certificate SHOULD be created with appropriate key management procedures, ideally using hardware security modules or similar protection mechanisms for the private key.